Fort Niagara State Park: Amenities

 The park offers picnic tables and pavilions, hiking, a playground and 18 soccer fields, a pool, recreation programs, a nature trail, tennis, sledding, snowshoe trails, cross-country skiing, waterfowl hunting in season, fishing and a food concession.
 There are two boat launches on the lower Niagara River.
 The park includes the Old Fort Niagara Historic Site.
 Tom Loftin Johnson painted five murals at The Officer's Club which commemorate the history of the 28th regiment from its founding in 1905.

 During the summer, a state park naturalist provides nature programs, trail hikes and manages the natural history exhibits in the park's nature center.

-The skyline of Toronto, 30 mi to the north, is visible across Lake Ontario from the park on days with clear days.
+The skyline of Toronto, 30 mi to the north, is visible across Lake Ontario from the park on days with clear weather.
 The tops of the CN Tower and other skyscrapers can be seen, though the Canadian shore itself is hidden below the horizon.

 1872 lighthouse

 The current lighthouse in Fort Niagara State Park, constructed in 1872, is the third to be built at Fort Niagara.
 It was constructed by the United States government after the previous wooden one was damaged by a tornado.
 It is an octagonal limestone tower featuring a storage room at the base, that used to hold oil.
 The Fresnel lens from the old tower was used and the tower was lit for the first time on June 10, 1872.

 In 1900 the tower was raised an additional 11 ft when a watch room was added between the lamp and the limestone tower.
 Lifting the lamp extended the reach of the light to 25 mi.
 Adjacent to the lighthouse is the keeper's quarters which is a colonial-style home that now serves as a private residence.

 The U.S. Coast Guard ran the light until 1993, when nearby tree overgrowth began to inhibit the light's visibility from the Niagara River and Lake Ontario.
 A modern steel beacon tower was erected near the Coast Guard station and the Old Fort Niagara Association runs the 1872 tower as a museum and gift shop.
 The original Fresnel lens is now on display in the Fort's museum.